DerrekNguyen/Derrek-Application/README.md

 # Derrek's Application
-A WIP application to keep track of day-to-day tasks.
+Application to keep track of day-to-day tasks.
+Now fully functional

 UI written with WPF using the MVVM model, backend handled by C# with local SQL server support to store data.